« New article in the Canyon Country Zephyr - Agriculture: ending the world as we know it | Main | Broaching the subject of demon agriculture »

 hunter-gatherers

-Time for an update listing a few simple, related points which underlie my thinking today.
+Time for an update listing some simple, related points which underlie my thinking today.

-A much fuller version of these and other ideas will appear in a new article I've written.
-I'll post a link once it's published.
-[Update: Expect a link in August late July to the new article.]
+A fuller version of these and other ideas will appear in a new article I've written.
+(Here's a link.)

 So here's the gist...

-We see then, as well, the reason for calls for a resistance movement from writers such as Zerzan and Jensen.
+In light of the progressive destruction of Earth's life support systems, we see the reason for calls for a resistance movement from writers such as Zerzan and Jensen.
 Every day civilization remains intact brings more destruction of the web of life.
-Resistance aimed at hastening civilization's fall might therefore preserve more biodiversity, more life, human and nonhuman than a strategy of merely waiting and watching.
-We face hard choices.
+Yet the potential for unintended consequences of such resistance actions presents a thorny dilemma to would-be advocates.

-If you're actually interested in this topic, see the "core ecological issues" page for some highly relevant links.
+If you're interested in this topic, see the "core ecological issues" page for relevant links.

 _______